OCLC: Design Research and Workshops

 How might a global cooperative gather institutional insights while training product managers?

 About the Project

-OCLC is a global cooperative that provides technology services, research, and programs for the library community.
-In late 2017, OCLC wanted to better understand the needs of their Tipasa clients.
-(Tipasa is a cloud-based inter-library loan system, allowing institutions to easily manage the loaning and borrowing of their inventories.)
+OCLC provides technology services, research, and programs for the library community.
+The company wanted to better understand the needs of their Tipasa clients.
+(Tipasa is a cloud-based inter-library loan system, enabling institutions to easily manage the loaning and borrowing of their inventories.)

 Edward Stull Consulting proposed a comprehensive research program to assist OCLC’s efforts, including a 5-hour and a 2-hour version of a workshop.
 Each version of the workshop contained several exercises, designed to produce actionable and scalable research data.
 The exercises leveraged design thinking and game storming techniques, such as empathy maps, north stars, and journey mapping.